-As they’re today mostly popular for their gaming mice models, Logitech was before, and when I think about it that was waaay before, leaning more onto their productivity portfolio since the gaming niche wasn’t that widespread.
+As they’re today mostly popular for their gaming mice models, like their G604 for example, Logitech was before, and when I think about it that was waaay before, leaning more onto their productivity portfolio since the gaming niche wasn’t that widespread.
 You all probably remember models like the M500, MX1000, Performance MX or even ones that came with a combo solution like the Wave Pro.
 Since we already talking about it, what was your favorite model you ever had or still have, leave a comment down below!

 One of the models which over time also received a status of an icon is definitely their MX Master series, which is now coming in its third generation – the MX Master 3.
-On first glance, it looks likes there’s minimal difference between it and the MX Master 2S model, but let’s dig in a bit deeper and see how much resemblance is there, beside their same price of 99$.
+On first glance, it looks like there’s minimal difference between it and the MX Master 2S model, but let’s dig in a bit deeper and see how much resemblance is there, besides their same price of 99$.

 The MX Master 3 also has that bulkier shape which is aiming to suit into your hand more naturally once you put your palm around it, which is why it has this raised up the portion that slowly slopes on one side, forcing your palm to be in a more natural position.
 We still have this protruded left side portion with a resting pad for your thumb, which also has an integrated switch function on the bottom.
-Overall, when it comes to its appearance, you can notice that Logitech used a little bit of a different design approach while keeping the same shape philosophy and listening to users feedback.
+Overall, when it comes to its appearance, you can notice that Logitech used a little bit of a different design approach while keeping the same shape philosophy and listening to users’ feedback.

 Logitech MX Master 3 – same shape, different look